 Apple Watch Control Center: How to Find & Use Control Center Icons

 The Apple Watch Control Center gives you quick access to various modes, features, and information.
-Use it to check your battery percentage, silence alerts, enable and disable Bluetooth, and even ping your lost iPhone.
-We'll teach you how to rearrange and customize Apple Watch Control Center icons to make using your watch even easier.
+You can use it to check your battery percentage, silence alerts, enable and disable Bluetooth, and even ping your lost iPhone.
+We'll even teach you how to rearrange and customize it.

 Jump To: